 Under these laws and regulatory structures, consumers are afforded rights that protect them against illegal and discriminatory use of unauthorized use of background information.

-Consumers have the right to know what is in their file; to be told if it is used against them; to ask for a credit score; to dispute incorrect or inaccurate information; to have reporting agencies report accurate information; to have that information only be given to people with a valid reason; to only have an employer access the report with the consumer’s consent; to limit prescreened offers of credit; and to seek damages from violators.
+Consumers have the right to know what is in their file, to be told if it is used against them, to ask for a credit score, to dispute incorrect or inaccurate information, to have reporting agencies report accurate information, and to have that information only be given to people with a valid reason; to only have an employer access the report with the consumer’s consent; to limit prescreened offers of credit; and to seek damages from violators.

 Victims of identity theft and active duty military personnel have additional rights.